vikash-india/UnixNotes2Myself/src/sysadmin/administer_kvm_qemu.md

   hypervisor.
 - KVM functions by utilizing the CPU virtualization technology extensions on modern Intel and AMD processors, known as Intel-VT and AMD-V.
+- KVM adds a driver for Intel's hardware virtualization extensions for x86 architecture.
+The driver adds a character device (/dev/kvm) that exposes the virtualization capabilities to user space.
+Using this driver, a process can run a virtual machine (a 'guest') in a fully virtualized PC containing its own virtual hard disk, network adapters, and display.
+- Using this KVM driver, one can start multiple virtual machines on a host.
+Each virtual machine is a process on the host; a virtual CPU is a thread in that process.
+The commands like kill, nice, top works as expected.
 - Using a kernel module loaded into memory, KVM utilizes the processor and, via user-mode driver based on modified QEMU, it emulates a hardware layer upon which virtual machines can be created and run.
+In short, QEMU can be treated as a KVM Client.
 - KVM can also be executed without the CPU extensions, but then, it will run in a pure emulation mode using QEMU, resulting in a significant performance penalty.
 - KVM can be managed either via a graphical management tool, similar to VMware products or VirtualBox, or via command line tools.
 - The most popular GUI tool is called Virtual Machine Manager (VMM), developed by RedHat.
-The tool is also know by its generic package name virt-manager.
+The tool is also known by its generic package name virt-manager.
 It comes with a number of supporting tools, including virt-install, virt-clone, virt-image, and virt-viewer, which are used to provision, clone, install, and view virtual machines, respectively.
 - The generic KVM command line tool is provided by virsh.
 Specifically, one can use the supporting tools, like